stephbuon/digital-history/hist3368-week4-access-data/README.md

 - EDGAR: start with `6G`.
 Increase memory if you add many more companies.
 - Hansard: `64G`
 - US Congress: `6G`
 - Reddit: In total, this data set is ~`250G`.
-Please see Steph, Eric, or Rob if you want to use this data.
+Please see Steph if you want to use this data.

 ## Source Information